 Internships, Research, and Travel

-GSWS offers undergraduates opportunities to study gender and sustainability in Italy, to receive credit or funding for undertaking independent research projects, or to pursue internships in a variety of sites.
+GSWS offers undergraduates opportunities to study gender and sustainability in Italy, to receive credit and/or funding for undertaking independent research projects, or to pursue internships in a variety of sites.
 GSWS also sponsors an academic community, Science in a Gendered World, and two Living Learning Communities (LLCs) for first-year students focusing on Gender and Sexuality or Women and Leadership.

 Lynne Layton Fellowships

-The Lynne Layton Fellowships, established by Pitt alum Dr. Lynne Layton, offer funding to undergraduate students pursuing research projects or internships related to the study of gender and sexuality.
+The Lynne Layton Fellowships, established by Pitt alum Dr. Lynne Layton, offer funding to undergraduate students pursuing internships related to the study of gender and sexuality.
 Successful applicants will receive stipends of $1500 (paid in two installments) for spending a minimum of 6 hours per week on their project or internship, supervised by a GSWS-affiliated faculty member, and will be asked to present about their findings or experience at a GSWS forum.

 Thomas J. Peterson LGBTQ Studies Scholarships